You'll be re-directed to the Financial Professional site.

 In the United States, the Funds’ holdings are primarily concentrated across two types of institutions.
 The first is global systemically important banks that already comply with tougher regulatory standards than regional banks, and will likely gain deposit share (e.g., Bank of America, Citigroup, JPMorgan, Wells Fargo).
 The second is financial institutions that operate largely in capital markets and have low credit risk exposures (e.g., Bank of New York Mellon, Charles Schwab, Goldman Sachs).

 Importantly, the Funds’ U.S. holdings have significantly benefited from rising interest rates.
 Across our equity Funds' U.S. bank holdings, net interest income was 39% higher year-over-year on average in the fourth quarter of 2022.
-Our only exposure to U.S. regional banks is Truist Financial, which represents 0.5% and 0.4% positions in the Stock Fund and Balanced Fund, respectively.5
+Our only exposure to U.S. regional banks is Truist Financial, which represents 0.6% in the Stock Fund.5

 European and UK Holdings